 High stack.

 We bought and tested the ASICS GEL-KAYANO 31 in men's US size 9, as noted on the label.
-The pair we tested is the Digital Aqua/Bright Cyan colorway, but you can also buy the shoe in a wide range of colors, depending on the region.
+The pair we purchased is the Digital Aqua/Bright Cyan colorway, but you can also buy the shoe in a wide range of colors, depending on the region.
 The men's variant ranges from Black/White and Black/Black to Blue Expanse/Digital Aqua and Indigo Blue/Gunmetal, while the women's variant includes colors like Cool Matcha/Light Celadon and Black/Bold Magenta, among others.

 There's also a LITE-SHOW variant with reflective glow-in-the-dark elements to increase visibility at night and a PLATINUM variant with metallic accents based on Shibori dyeing techniques.

 You can buy this shoe in narrow, regular, wide, or extra wide widths.
-The design section applies only to the exact model we tested, but we expect other size and gender variants to perform similarly.

 The ASICS GEL-KAYANO 31 and ASICS GEL-NIMBUS 26 are both popular and long-standing models in ASICS' lineup, but they suit different needs.
 The GEL-KAYANO 31 is aimed at runners who need more stability, with dedicated support elements and a slightly wider outsole.
 The GEL-NIMBUS 26, on the other hand, is a more neutral daily trainer designed for maximum comfort, with a slightly higher stack height and more balanced cushioning in the heel and forefoot.